Felisong/before-and-after-assignment/README.md

 ## Number Modifications

+You can find it in number mods folder.

 1. Incrementing and decrementing a number.
 Each inside their respective, numIncrement.js and numDecrement.js.
 2. Converted to String.
 Inside numConvertToString.js
 3. Floating Point Precision.
 Inside numFloatingPointPrecision.js
+4. Check if Integer.
+Inside numCheckIfInteger.js
+5. Check if Not a Number.
+Inside numCheckNaN.js

 ## String Modifications